Orkney Research and Innovation Campus

 In public ownership through HIE, Cairngorm estate has strong potential to grow and sustain its reputation as one of Scotland’s most important tourist destinations, attracting thousands of visitors every year and playing a key role in the country’s mountain resort sector.

-We're committed to both protecting and enhancing Cairngorms wonderful natural environment.
+We're committed both to protecting and enhancing Cairngorm estate's wonderful natural environment.
 We're also working to optimise the mountain's positive impact on the local economy by helping to build a sustainable resort business that caters to thousands of visitors every year.

 A set of 10 strategies to shape development of the publicly-owned Cairngorm Estate over the next 25 years was published by HIE on 2 June 2021.